Data-Driven Offline Optimization For Architecting Hardware Accelerators: Experimental Evaluation

-To answer \textbf{Q(2)}, we compare the total simulation time of \methodname\ and the best evolutionary approach from Table~\ref{table:results_single_task} on the MobileNetEdge domain.
-On average, not only that \methodname\ outperforms the best online method, but also considerably reduces the total simulation time by \textbf{93\%}, as shown in Figure~\ref{fig:convergence_time}.
-Even the total simulation time to the first occurrence of the final design that is eventually returned by the online methods is about 11$\times$ what \methodname\ requires to find the better design.
-This indicates that data-driven \methodname\ is much more preferred, both because it attains a better performance, and because it requires only a tiny fraction of the simulation time of online methods.
+\methodname\ also outperforms the accelerators in the best online method by 1.54$\times$ (up to 5.80$\times$ and 6.62$\times$ in t-RNN Dec and t-RNN Enc, respectively).
+Moreover, perhaps surprisingly, \methodname\ generates accelerators that are better than all the online optimization methods in 7/9 domains, and performs on par in several other scenarios (on average only 6.8$\%$ slowdown compared to the best accelerator with online methods in \mfive and \msix).
+These results indicates that offline optimization of accelerators using \methodname\ can be more data-efficient compared to online methods with active simulation queries.
+To answer \textbf{Q(2)}, we compare the total simulation time of \methodname\ and the best evolutionary approach from Table~\ref{table:results_single_task} on the MobileNetEdgeTPU domain.
+On average, not only that \methodname\ outperforms the best online method \review{that we evaluate}, but also considerably reduces the total simulation time by 93\%, as shown in Figure~\ref{fig:convergence_time}.
+Even the total simulation time to the first occurrence of the final design that is eventually returned by the online methods is about 11$\times$ what \methodname\ requires to fine a better design.
+This indicates that data-driven \methodname\ is much more preferred in terms of the performance-time trade-off. \review{The fact that our offline approach \methodname\ outperforms the online evolutionary method (and also other state-of-the-art online MBO methods; see Table~\ref{table:p3bo_vs_prime}) is surprising, and we suspect this is because online methods get stuck early-on during optimization, while utilizing offline data allows us \methodname\ to find better solutions via generalization (see Appendix~\ref{app:online_opt_details}).}

 \niparagraph{Architecting accelerators for multiple applications.} To answer \textbf{Q(3)}, we evaluate the efficacy of the contextual version of \methodname\ in designing an accelerator that attains the lowest latency averaged over a set of application domains.